 PAGE LIMIT SECTION DESCRIPTION 1 page max.
 EXECUTIVE Summarize the objective(s) and technical approach of the proposed effort SUMMARY at a technical level appropriate for scientific and engineering peers.
 INSTRUCTIONS: (1) The Project Title should be brief and descriptive of the proposed technology.
-(2) Identify the most relevant Technical Category for the proposed technology from the "Technical Categories of Interest" in Section I.E of the FOA.
+Identify the most relevant Technical Category for the proposed technology from the "Technical Categories of Interest" in Section I.D of the FOA.
 Select only one Technical Category unless the FOA specifically allows applications to name multiple categories.
 (3) Enter the estimated Total Project Cost in U.S. dollars and percentage cost share in parentheses.
 (4) Enter the Project Duration in months.
-(5) The Executive Summary shall not exceed 1 page in length (6) The Executive Summary may contain graphics, figures, or tables as needed to summarize the technical concept.
-Sections 1-5 Section 1 Describe how the proposed work offers an innovative approach to achieve 30 pages max INNOVATION of ARPA-F 1.1 Overall Description.
+(5) The Executive Summary shall not exceed 1 page in length

+(6) The Executive Summary may contain graphics, figures, or tables as needed to summarize the technical concept.
+Sections 1-5 30 pages max.
+Section 1 INNOVATION AND IMPACT Describe how the proposed work offers an innovative approach to achieve the program objectives of the FOA and how it will impact the mission areas of ARPA-E. 1.1 Overall Description.
 Describe the conceptual basis for the project and how the proposed technology works with minimal jargon.
 Explain the objective(s) and performance characteristics of the proposed effort.
 1.2 Potential Impact.
 Clearly identify the problem that is being solved with the proposed technology.
-Describe how the proposed effort addresses one (or more) of the "Technical Categories of Interest" from Section I.E of the FOA.
+Describe how the proposed effort addresses one (or more) of the "Technical Categories of Interest" from Section I.D of the FOA.
 Explain the project's potential to be disruptive relative to the existing technology or how the project establishes a basis for new innovations.
-Explain SUE Cost Calculation (see Section I.F of the FOA) and provide a screenshot of the summary Cost Calculation spreadsheet tab.
+Explain SUE Cost Calculation (see Section I.E of the FOA) and provide a screenshot of the summary Cost Calculation spreadsheet tab.
 1.3 Innovativeness.
 Describe how the proposed effort represents a new and innovative solution to the overall program challenge described in the FOA.
 Indicate the technical goals and anticipated results, using appropriate metrics, for the project.
 Provide a description of how the metrics were derived, citing key previous results and/or assumptions.
-Include and discuss, as appropriate, a table in which the targeted performance of the proposed technology is compared with the "Technical Performance Targets" in Section I.F of the FOA and with other competing or emerging technologies that might achieve the Section 2 PROPOSED FOA Technical Performance Targets.
+Include and discuss, as appropriate, a table in which the targeted performance of the proposed technology is compared with the "Technical Performance Targets" in Section I.E of the FOA and with other competing or emerging technologies that might achieve the FOA Technical Performance Targets.
 INSTRUCTIONS: (1) The Innovation and Impact Section may include figures, tables, and graphics.
 (2) The suggested length of the Innovation and Impact Section is 4 pages.
-Describe and discuss for the proposed effort the technical background and approach, the R&D tasks, and the key technical risks.
-This Section must institute the proposed effort to achieve the project/or project/or WURK Justify the proposed approach as being appropriate to achieve the project's objective(s).
+Section 2 PROPOSED WORK Describe and discuss for the proposed effort the technical background and approach, the R&D tasks, and the key technical risks.
+This Section must justify the proposed approach as being appropriate to achieve the project's objective(s).

 2.1 Approach.

-Describe the technical approach and how this approach will achieve the proposed project objective(s).
-Discuss alternative approaches considered, if any, and why the selected approach is most appropriate for the identified objective(s).
-Describe the background, theory, simulation, modeling, experimental data, or other sound engineering and scientific practices or principles that support achieving the project objective(s).
+- Describe the technical approach and how this approach will achieve the proposed project objective(s). - Discuss alternative approaches considered, if any, and why the selected approach is most appropriate for the identified objective(s). - Describe the background, theory, simulation, modeling, experimental data, or other sound engineering and scientific practices or principles that support achieving the project objective(s).
 Provide specific examples of supporting data and/or appropriate citations to the scientific and technical literature.